malhaouit/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - **Task 1:** `For Best School loop`
 Write a Bash script that displays Best School 10 times.

-	+ Requirement:
+Requirement:
-	You must use the for loop (while and until are forbidden).
++ You must use the for loop (while and until are forbidden).

+- **Task 2:** `While Best School loop`
+Write a Bash script that displays Best School 10 times.

+Requirements:
++ You must use the while loop (for and until are forbidden)

 ### Advanced Tasks